 Features distinctive for such an organization are a rigid structure and a goal-oriented approach, as well as task-based, hierarchical management, with moderate decision-making independence at its various tiers.
 Control is exercised through various contracts – breaching their stipulations results in termination of the employment relationship.
 Integration is based on executing a common goal and issuing directives by the superiors.
 Profit is an overarching objective – it is reinvested and paid out to main participants of key initiatives in the form of bonuses.
 Using considerable financial assets combined with ambitious planning and effective legislative lobbying allows orange organizations to gain an advantage.
 Initiative and innovation are appreciated, but they are treated in an instrumental manner, only considered as a contribution to increasing profits.

 Green organization – a kiwi cake

 It attempts to combine tradition with modernity.
-It has a pyramid structure, but is comprised of individuals.
+It has a pyramid structure but is comprised of individuals.
 Authority is shifted to independent groups with autonomy in decision-making.
 The processes are verified from the top down, and initiative and improvements to the organization are appreciated.
 Common interests and values strengthen the organizational structure, which combines profit and professional satisfaction as its main goals.
-Engagement, successes and innovation are awarded by promotions, pay rises and the ability to shape the goals and development of the organization.
-Green organizations gain advantage through accumulation and utilization of top talents, which successfully compete to create and provide value.
-Initiative is a desired, sometimes even required quality.
+Engagement, successes, and innovation are awarded by promotions, pay raises, and the ability to shape the goals and development of the organization.
+Green organizations gain an advantage through the accumulation and utilization of top talents, which successfully compete to create and provide value.
+The initiative is a desired, sometimes even required quality.
 Company structures and specific teams are in possession of tools that support the implementation of key ideas and tasks.